aderose/task-app/README.md

 # Task List app

-Basic implementation of a todo list app which saves todos to local storage.
+Basic implementation of a task list app which saves todos to local storage.